Structure theorems for actions of homeomorphism groups: Application: extension problems for homeomorphism groups

 To conclude the proof of the theorem, we need to show that $\rho$ is conjugate to the standard coning when $M = S^n$.
 However, this conjugacy is already given by $em$ on $M \times [0,1) = W - \{\alpha\}$, and extends over to the one-point compactifications of these spaces, which is a global fixed point for $\rho$ and for the coning action. \end{proof}

-Since the $2$-dimensional torus has no nontrivial admissible cover, we obtain the following corollary. \begin{cor} $\res(H_g,S_g)$ does not have a section when $g=1$. \end{cor} While we do not know whether this holds for $g>1$, in the next section we will prove that no surface has a section in the differentiable category, answering Ghys' original question.
+Since the $2$-dimensional torus has no nontrivial admissible cover, we obtain the following corollary. \begin{cor} $\res(H_g,S_g)$ does not have a section when $g=1$. \end{cor} When $g>1$, the group $\pi_1(S_g)/E_x=\pi_1(S_g)$ has many nontrivial actions on $[0,1]$, which makes it hard to analyze.
+While we do not know whether $\res(H_g,S_g)$ has a section for $g>1$, in the next section we will prove that no surface has a section in the differentiable category, answering Ghys' original question.